 The King's Men

-The King's Men meet weekly on Saturdays at 9:30 after morning mass.
+The King's Men meet Saturdays in the parish hall at 6:30AM; then 8AM Rosary in the Chapel (all but 3rd Saturdays when the Legion of Mary leads).
 These meetings will offer men an opportunity to grow in virtue and accountability using the Biblical maxim that "iron sharpens iron" (Proverbs 27:17).
-For more information, check out the King's Men website http://thekingsmen.org or contact Todd Bushee by email, phone or text at [email protected] and 208-949-4286.
+For more information, check out the King's Men website http://thekingsmen.org or contact Todd Bushee by email, phone or text at Sahale1993@gmail.com and 208-949-4286.